ianhorton/eg-fullstack-test/README.md

 ## Docker Version
+- check out the 'docker' branch
-- In the root run `docker-compose up`
+- in the root run `docker-compose up